-- A Short biography of Pete Townshend.
+- A short biography of his life.

 Eleven days after victory over the Nazis was declared in Europe, Pete Townshend was born in what is now thought of as west London.
 Both of his parents were very musical persons.
 His father played alto saxophone for the Royal Air Force, and his mother was an orchestra singer.
-Both parents had drinking proclivities, and were known for having fiery tempers.
+Both parents had drinking proclivities and were known for having fiery tempers.

 Pete's early years were not especially stable.
-His parents were constantly fighting and often away, they sent him to live with his mother's mother, and in later years Pete would describe his grandmother as being clinically insane.
-His parents would get back together, and buy a house.
+His parents were constantly fighting and often away, they sent him to live with his mother's mother, and in later years, Pete would describe his grandmother as being clinically insane.
+His parents would get back together and buy a house.
 They'd bring their boy home to live with them, but Pete says he had a lonely childhood.

 The same year, 1956, Pete would experience bullying for having a large nose, but his grandmother would purchase for him his first guitar, and this would allow for him another avenue of escape from socializing.
-It was an inexpensive Spanish style acoustic, and his father would teach him the few chords he knew, but Pete had made a close friend, John Entwistle, who'd later become the legendary bassist for The Who.
+It was an inexpensive Spanish-style acoustic, and his father would teach him the few chords he knew, but Pete had made a close friend, John Entwistle, who'd later become the legendary bassist for the Who.

-In school Pete wasn't doing so wonderfully.
-He didn't have the grades to go to a university, but managed to get into Ealing Art College, where he studied alongside future greats like Ron Wood and Freddie Mercury.
+In school, Pete wasn't doing so wonderfully.
+He didn't have the grades to go to a university but managed to get into Ealing Art College, where he studied alongside future greats like Ron Wood and Freddie Mercury.
 Soon he'd decide to focus on music exclusively.

-Forming The Who
+Forming the Who

 Pete and John Entwistle's first attempt at a band was a traditional jazz outfit called The Confederates.
 In this Pete would play banjo.
 Besides guitar and banjo, as time went on, Pete would acquire skill at the accordion, keyboards, mandolin, violin, bass, drums, harmonica, and ukulele.

 Fate is always in motion, but in 1961 it would lay down some winning cards as Entwistle joined a band known as The Detours.
 In that band was a young guitarist by the name of Roger Daltrey.
-He was a curly headed fella with a bigger voice than physical size, and Entwistle would recommend a second guitarist join this group, and of course that would be Pete Townshend.
+He was a curly-headed fella with a bigger voice than physical size, and Entwistle would recommend a second guitarist join this group, and of course, that would be Pete Townshend.

-There isn't any doubt, The Who has been one of the most import rock bands to have ever existed.
-A hard rock band that performed at The Monterey Pop Festival, Woodstock, and other major events of the late 1960s, The Who has lasted much longer than most, and has sold over one hundred million records.
+There isn't any doubt: The Who has been one of the most import rock bands to have ever existed.
+A hard rock band that performed at the Monterey Pop Festival, Woodstock, and other major events of the late 1960s, the Who has lasted much longer than most and has sold over one hundred million records.

 In the early days of rock music, everything was all about making a hit single.
-Well, The Who did that, but they became a much more serious artistic unit, and focused instead on making entire albums where a concept flowed from one song to the next.
+Well, the Who did that, but they became a much more serious artistic unit and focused instead on making entire albums where a concept flowed from one song to the next.
 This made a lasting impression on fans, and absolutely showed such bands to be something more than mere pop celebrities.